trompamusic/ce-poc-algorithm/README.md

-# ce-digital-score-edition-component
+# ce-poc-algorithm

-Welcome to the CE Digital Score Edition Component repository!
+Welcome to the ce-poc-algorithm repository!

 ## Quick Start

 1. Make sure you have Docker installed and running on your local machine
-2. Make sure you are running the [CE API](https://github.com/trompamusic/ce-digital) on your local machine.
+2. Make sure you are running the [CE API](https://github.com/trompamusic/ce-api) on your local machine.
 3. Prepare the CE API with the initial data set by running all GraphQL queries in the `Initial data` section.
 4. Run the the following command to start the containers `$ docker-compose up`